TomSearcher/Letsencrypt-on-Rancher/README.md

 # Use Letsencrypt-on-rancher

 ## Required Environmental Variables
 Following Environmental variables have to be defined when launching the Container.
 The first three values are used to specify the Rancher API endpoint.
-The latter two are used to specify the domain name and email address, for which the ssl certificate is to be requested at Let's Encrypt (https://letsencrypt.org/).
+The latter two are used, to specify the domain name and email address, for which the ssl certificate is to be requested at Let's Encrypt (https://letsencrypt.org/).

 ```
 RANCHER_API_URL = Rancher API's http endpoint